wendyviano-alt/Sales-Performance-Seasonality/README.md

 Based on the analysis, I would recommend:

 - Investigating what drove higher customer and order volume in February.
-- Reviewing why April had weaker demand.
+- Reviewing why April had weaker demand, is it caused by the Taxes Season?
 - Continuing to monitor the 50+ customer segment because it generated the strongest sales activity.
 - Comparing product performance across strong and weak months.
 - Reviewing store channel performance separately for online and physical stores.
 - Adding marketing campaign data in the future to test whether advertising contributed to peak sales months.
 - Using the forecast as a planning tool for future sales expectations.

 ## Forecasting Method